Abdul Qadir Ludhianvi

-Maulana Shah Abdul Qadir Ludhianvi (Punjabi: مولانا شاہ عبدالقادر لدھیانوی) (died 1860) was a Punjabi Muslim revolutionary who among the first to lead a rebellion in the Eastern Punjab against the East India Company in the Revolt of 1857.
-He had participated in the war with Bahadur Shah Zafar.
+Maulana Shah Abdul Qadir Ludhianvi (died 1860) was among the first Great Ulama of Islam to lead a rebellion in eastern Punjab, in Ludhiana, against the British East India Company in the Indian Rebellion of 1857.
+He was among the brave leaders who participated in the war with Bahadur Shah Zafar.

 Early life

-Maulana belonged to Arain tribe of Punjab.
+Ludhianvi belonged to Arain tribe of Punjab.
 He was the grandfather of Maulana Habib-ur-Rehman Ludhianvi and great-great-grandfather of Maulana Habibur Rahman Sani.